DevMountain/ecommerce/README.md

 `DELETE /api/products/:id`

 **TESTPOINT**: You should be able to hit each of your endpoints without error and see any parameters or queries that you're sending along the way.
-Check by using Postman by returning random strings in your endpoint handlers. *Note*: We haven't hooked up to Mongo yet.
+Check by using Postman by returning random strings in your endpoint handlers.

+*Note*: We haven't hooked up to Mongo yet.
 This is just to test our Express API.

 ####

+**Making an endpoint reminder**

 A node endpoint is made by registering it with our express app :